selimnairb/aws-lambda-cpp/examples/s3/README.md

 That being said, the instructions below should work on any Linux distribution.

+> Not true!
+Under Ubuntu 22.04, the version of OpenSSL (3.0.x) is not compatible with
+> AWS SDK.
+So make sure to use the lambda runtime container to do the build in, as
+> documented below.

 ## Create Lambda runtime Docker image in which to build our lambda
 Create image:
 ```bash